anicokatz/PyMultiNestPlus/README.md

 Each model can `run()`, `sanitise()`, and  `generate_samples_file()` by itself, for itself.
 However, a `simulation_handler` object will automatically deal with every loaded model.
 An example of how to do this is detailed in `demo.py`.

+### Output

+Model sample chains are outputted as `samples.dat` in the model's `chains` folder.
+It contains a sanitised and correctly scaled-from-unit-hypercube version of the data in `post_equal_weights.dat`, and should be immediately readable using standard library file reading functions.

+The final column in the file is the logarithm of the likelihood of the sample.

+The logarithm of the global model evidence can be found in `stats.dat`.

 ## Authors